Rob-Rychs/1finger-punch/README.md

 - build electron menu

+- change editor font bigger, enable zoom in/out

+- fix white screen on app loading with [this](https://www.christianengvall.se/electron-white-screen-app-startup/)

+- loading screen icon image animation with fade to main using [this](https://stackoverflow.com/questions/42292608/electron-loading-animation)

 ### Aknowledgements

 Special thanks to [@felixrieseberg](https://github.com/felixrieseberg) for his great presentation at infoShare 2017, which gave me both the inspiration and the starting point for this app.
 You can watch his talk [here](https://www.youtube.com/watch?v=7huz8Kx1nLw)